-The physics program supports two research groups at Addis Ababa University on:
+ISP Physics supports three research groups at Addis Ababa University:

-This research group at the Geophysical Observatory, Addis Ababa University has received ISP support since 2005.
+This research group at the Geophysical Observatory, Addis Ababa University has received ISP support 2005-2008, and then from 2011.
 The activities are coordinated by Prof Atalay Ayele.
 The group is also a member of the ISP supported ESARSWG network.

 - To maintain and strengthen seismological research in Ethiopia by upgrading and expanding the existing Ethiopian Seismic Station Network (ESSN) so as to reliably monitor the earthquake and volcanic events in the region and elsewhere.